Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 -----
 > [!WARNING]
-> Use a seperate password for your steam alt accounts!
+> Consider using a seperate password for your steam alt accounts!
 This guide requires you to disable steam guard and type your steam password into the properties part of a shortcut file for your _alt accounts_, to allow for instant login from a batch file.
 If you don't,
 > you will have to constantly do email checks or even 2FA.